-Ms. Newsom asked can those wages be more reflective of job number one
+Ms. Newsom asked can those wages be more reflective of job number one apprenticeship since you're doing auction.

 Mr. Snead replied absolutely the wage progression go up pretty quickly so I don't think they'll be a problem.